jvineis/EEMB1105-FISH-COI/README.md

     rsync -HalP "user.name"@login.discovery.neu.edu:/scratch/"user.name"/FISH-COI/*ab1 ~/Downloads/FISH-COI/

 #### 7d.
 You should see the files download one at a time.
 When its complete, you can open the ab1 files using 4Peaks.
+Just open the software and click on the word "File" in the upper left of your computer display and then select "Open".
+Then navigate in your Finder window to the ~/Downloads/FISH-COI/ and select the file that you would like to veiw.
 So beautiful!

 ## 8. Load the module(settings) for all of the software that you will reuire for the analysis